 We license the development and commercialization rights for apatorsen.
 Under such licenses, we are subject to various obligations such as sublicensing, royalty and milestone payments, annual maintenance fees, limits on sublicensing, insurance obligations and the obligation to use commercially reasonable best efforts to develop and exploit the licensed technology.
 If we fail to comply with any of these obligations or otherwise breach these agreements, our licensors may have the right to terminate the license in whole or in part or to terminate the exclusive nature of the license.
-We may also become involved in disputes with current or former licensors regarding the meaning of certain terms in the licenses or the exclusivity rights provided by the licenses, or disputes with current or former licensors, could harm our financial condition and results of operations.
+We may also become involved in disputes with current or former licensors regarding the meaning of certain terms in the license agreements, including terms related to royalty and milestone payments and termination, which may result in costly and time consuming litigation.
+Loss of any of these licenses or the exclusivity rights provided by the licenses, or disputes with current or former licensors, could harm our financial condition and results of operations.
 In addition, certain of our license agreements with UBC eliminate our ability to obtain money damages in respect of certain claims against UBC.

-The patent protection for apatorsen may expire before we are able tomaximize its commercial value, which may subject us to increased competition and reduce or eliminate our opportunity to generate product revenue.
+The patent protection for apatorsen may expire before we are able to maximize its commercial value, which may subject us to increased competition and reduce or eliminate our opportunity to generate product revenue.